alifirhas/cmdk-revision/src/503-519/515-Future-fragments.md

 "Come on, now I wish Lilith came back early, just in time for the biggest banquet between angels, demons and humans!"

-The boundless darkness filled the entire Demon King's Palace, and Roy's power was exuding recklessly.
-In this lightless world, only his pair of bright red demon children were left, shining a strong light in the darkness...
+The boundless darkness filled the entire Demon King's Palace, Roy's power was exuding recklessly.
+In this lightless world, only his pair of bright red eye were left, shining a strong light in the darkness...

 ## Change Notes